 Teaching your child good oral hygiene habits while they are young can set them up for a lifetime of good oral health.
-Here, our Tranquille dentists explain why starting early is the key to a healthy smile.
+Here, our Kamloops dentists explain why starting early is the key to a healthy smile.

 You might not think it is important to take your child to the dentist until they have a mouthful of teeth, however, the Canadian Dental Association recommends visiting your dentist for an assessment at the signs of a first tooth, or by 12 months of age.

 Not only does this allow your dentist to assess their teeth and gums to ensure everything is developing as it should, it also allows your child to become comfortable with visiting the dentist.
 Subsequent visits should be every six months for child dental care, the same as for adults.

 3 Reasons to Bring Your Child to The Dentist Early

 - It builds trust.
 Showing trust in your dentist can teach your child that visits to the dentist are safe and an important step in the prevention and treatment of problems.

 - You can check your technique.
 Find out if the teeth cleaning routine at home is working.
 If spots are being missed, early discovery is key to keeping those teeth healthy!

 - Issues can be caught early.
 By visiting the dentist every six months, your dentist can be proactive and catch any developing issues early.

 A child's baby teeth have a thinner layer of protective enamel than adult permanent teeth do, so they are at a heightened risk of developing early childhood tooth decay.
 Tooth decay can be painful, and cause issues with speaking, chewing, and sleeping.
 It can also negatively impact your child's overall health and the discomfort caused by tooth problems can affect their ability to focus and learn.